Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

 We have found divergences of the measurement-induced dephasing and linked them to topological transitions in the behavior of the measurement-induced phase factors.
 We note that a special case of such a transition ($A=0$, cf.~Eq.~\ref{eq:Kraus_C,A}) has been discovered in Ref.~\citep{Gebhart2020}.
-We thus conclude that such transitions (and the accompanying diverging dephasing) are a more general phenomenon than previously thought.
+We thus conclude that such transitions are a richer phenomenon than previously thought.
 This is revealed by the corresponding ``phase diagram'', cf.~Fig.~\ref{fig:phase_diagram}.
-Detailed investigation and discussion of the topological transitions at $A\neq0$ is presented in Ref.~\citep{Snizhko2019f}.
+In particular, region $II$ in this phase diagram is only present for $A\neq0$, i.e., for measurements that are chiral.

 Finally, we stress that our findings extend beyond the concrete protocol and the specific type of measurements studied here.
-In particular, measurement-induced phases exhibit dephasing for an arbitrary number of measurements, $N<\infty$, and for arbitrary Kraus operators, $\mathcal{M}^{(r)}$.
+In particular, measurement-induced phases exhibit dephasing for an arbitrary number of measurements ($N<\infty$), arbitrary Kraus operators ($\mathcal{M}^{(r)}$), and arbitrary sequences of measurement directions ($\mathbf{n}_{k}$).
 The dephasing will, in general, be asymmetric w.r.t. reversal of the protocol directionality, and may diverge under certain conditions.
 For $N<\infty$, the dephasing and the induced phase will depend on $N$.